splunk/observability-workshop/content/en/other/hpa/2-check-new-navigator-short.md

 ![Workloads](../images/k8s-workload-screen.png)

-Now, let's find your own cluster by filtering on the field `k8s.cluster.name` in the filter toolbar (as marked with a blue stripe).
+Now, let's find your cluster by filtering on the field `k8s.cluster.name` in the filter toolbar (as marked with a blue stripe).

 {{% notice title="Note" style="info" %}}
-You can enter a partial name into the search box, such as 'emea-ws-7*', to quickly find your Cluster.
+You can enter a partial name into the search box, such as `emea-ws-7*`, to quickly find your Cluster.

-Also, it's a very good idea to switch the default time from the default **-3h** back to last 15 minutes (**-15m**).
+Also, it's a very good idea to switch the default time from the default **-3h** back to the last 15 minutes (**-15m**).
 {{% /notice %}}

 ![Workloads](../images/k8s-workload-filter.png)